It’s all about the little things. Ambassador and Father Adam Fraser talks about positively parenting his daughters in 2018

 Because of this I constantly think to myself, how can I help prevent them from becoming victims of this silent epidemic?
 Yes, silent, because despite living in the 21st century, the supposed era of information, there is still a lot of secrecy around this issue.

 As a parent, I see it as my duty and obligation to educate my daughters in a way that they will never accept any kind of abuse, let alone from a partner, the person that is supposed to love and cherish them above all.
 So, what do I do?
 Well, it’s all about the little things.

 First of all, both my wife and I set an example for them of equality.
 By having a healthy relationship, where communication, respect and equality are key.
 We share and rotate between the different house hold tasks.
 Also, in our house dad does not ‘baby sit’ you, he parents you!

 Why is this necessary?
 Even though we have made progress, we still live in a society where strong sexist stereotypes around the role and expectations of a man and a woman still exist.
 Breaking down these stereotypes is a critical step in relationships being more equal and functional.

 Get rid of bullshit fairy tales

 The vast majority of classic fairy tales have the female as the weak one who needs to be rescued by the male character.
 Yeah, not in our house!
 Those stories are banned and replaced by books with strong females.
-Books such as “Strong is the new pretty” and “Good night stories for Rebel Girls” are our staples.
+Books such as “Strong is the new pretty” and the Rebel Girls book series are our staples.